Goliath birdeater: Characteristics

-Lifecycle
+Life cycle

-Unlike other species of spider/tarantula, females do not eat the males during mating.
-Females mature in 3–6 years and have an average lifespan of 15 to 25 years.
+Unlike some other species of spider, females rarely eat the males during mating.
+Females mature in 3-6 years and have an average lifespan of 15 to 25 years.
 Males die soon after maturity and have a lifespan of three to six years.
-Colors range from dark to light brown with faint markings on the legs.
+Colors range from dark- to light-brown with faint markings on the legs.
 Bird-eaters have hair on their bodies, abdomens, and legs.
-The female lays 100 to 200 eggs, which hatch into spiderlings within 6–8 weeks.
+The female lays 100 to 200 eggs, which hatch into spiderlings within 6 to 8 weeks.

-Behaviour
+Behavior

 Defenses

 In response to threats, Goliath birdeaters stridulate by rubbing setae on their pedipalps and legs.
 Also, when threatened they rub their abdomen with their hind legs and release hairs that are a severe irritant to the skin and mucous membranes.
 These urticating hairs can be harmful to humans.

 Like all tarantulas, T. blondi spiders have fangs large enough (2–4 cm) to break the skin of a human.
 They carry venom in their fangs and have been known to bite when threatened, but the venom is relatively harmless and its effects are comparable to those of a wasp's sting.
-Tarantulas generally bite humans only in self-defence, and these bites do not always result in envenomation (known as a "dry bite”).
+Tarantulas generally bite humans only in self-defense, and these bites do not always result in envenomation (known as a "dry bite”).